beenlanced/ai_agent_hugging_face_course/README.md

 ---

+### Final Words

+Thanks for visiting.

+Give the project a star (⭐) if you liked it or if it was helpful to you!

+You've `beenlanced`! 😉

+---

 ## Acknowledgements

 I would like to extend my gratitude to all the individuals and organizations who helped in the development and success of this project.
 Your support, whether through contributions, inspiration, or encouragement, have been invaluable.
 Thank you.

 Specifically, I would like to acknowledge:

+- THe folks at [Hugging Face (HF)](https://huggingface.co/learn/agents-course/unit2/introduction) for putting the course together.
+It exposes your to numerous frameworks and the final project hightlights the complexity of answering questions that complext AI agents have to go through.
+Kudos HF team!
+I learned a lot.

 - [Hema Kalyan Murapaka](https://www.linkedin.com/in/hemakalyan) and [Benito Martin](https://martindatasol.com/blog) for sharing their README.md templates upon which I have derived my README.md.